13C labeled Yeast Extract Makes a Great Internal Standard for Metabolomics Workflows

 What makes IROA 13C labeled Yeast Extract the Best Internal Standard for Metabolomic Workflows?

-IROA isotopically-labeled internal standards suffer the same matrix-induced ion suppression, source-modification, or chemical transformation.
-Measurements accurately reflect the changes in concentration due to ion-suppression and therefore used to correct for these variances.
+IROA isotopically-labeled internal standards suffer the same matrix-induced ion suppression, source modification, or chemical transformation.
+Measurements accurately reflect the changes in concentration due to ion suppression and are therefore used to correct these variances.
 A “Dual MSTUS*” algorithm is used for normalization of the total area under the curve (AUC) for all natural abundance suppression-corrected peaks to the total AUC of their corresponding IROA-IS peaks which allows for normalization of samples to a true Standard, i.e. that is the same every day.

-The IROA 13C labeled yeast extract Workflow provides for complete verifiable compound identification and quantitation (suppression-corrected), and normalizes samples against one another (corrects for inherent sample variations, e.g. from dilution, or size).
-ClusterFinder reports the raw data, suppression-corrected data and normalized data.
+The IROA 13C labeled yeast extract Workflow provides for complete verifiable compound identification and quantitation (suppression-corrected).
+It also normalizes samples against one another (corrects for inherent sample variations, e.g. from dilution, or size).
+ClusterFinder reports the raw data, suppression-corrected data, and normalized data.

-For additional information and background information on this workflow, please refer to TruQuant.
+For additional information and background information on our Metabolomic workflow, please refer to TruQuant.